Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 Seriously good.
 Visually assertive and full of confident style.
 Mann and Bigelow understand how style and image make a thriller.

 They came out in the same year.
 I prefer Yi Yi — something of the generations in it — but there is a common cause: it’s tough to put one’s finger on love.

 Jules et Jim

 Close to putting a finger on love.
-Time pulls apart; passion too.
+Time pulls things apart; passion too.

 Greatest American romance of the past 30 years.
 How people can love each other truly and without diluting themselves in the way the country and life intends.
 Notably unlike a marriage comedy, it does not delay the challenges of a real romance beyond the credits.

 An example of how a movie can thrive as little more than a collection of scenes, provided those scenes are stuffed with force like rivers of oil pressing up against hard rock.

 Modern problems.
 Fascinatingly even-handed.
 A lesson (unlearned) for American filmmakers on where drama might lie (not always in overcoming).

 Coens’ best, maybe the best Western?
 Whether one lives or dies or gets rich is pure chance.
 But if you set foot in the world of evil, you will not return on your own terms.
 That world has its own rules.